afcarl/TS_Project/project_paper.md

 ### Conclusion: Key Learnings

 I need a better computer.
+This was good practice learning to integrate lots of libraries into analysis.
 Also real conclusions go here.